Steven Spurrier blew up the wine world with the Judgment of Paris. His legacy lives on.

 “For all he achieved in wine, I admired Steven most for his gentleness, his kindness,” says Paul Draper, who made the 1971 Ridge Vineyards Monte Bello cabernet that placed fifth in Paris but first in a reenactment 10 years later.

-Last year, Spurrier’s Académie du Vin Library published his memoirs, “A Life in Wine.”
+Last year, Spurrier’s Académie du Vin Library published his memoir, “A Life in Wine.”
 The cover photo shows a young Spurrier in the Cave de la Madeleine, surrounded by cases and bottles of France’s finest wines, a carefree Englishman inviting us to enjoy the good life.
 Turning the pages, I hear his voice relating anecdotes not just of his life, but of wine and life more broadly.
 It’s not simply a memoir, but a conversation.
 And in this conversation, we become friends all over again.

 From our Wine archives: